-- Concern about the impact of cost-of-living pressures continues to be very high, with 91% of respondents either extremely or fairly concerned about the impact on their group. - More than half of groups have had to use reserves/faced a reduction in budget surplus over the past six months and the same proportion have seen a reduction in financial support from external funding streams. - A large majority of groups said their group has made a change in response to cost-of-living increases; 58% have subsidised equipment and/or kit for their young people and 50% have offered reduced or free membership. - · Groups' top priority over the next six months is securing funding - Groups are expecting a significant increase in fees for using a facility (35%), the need to use their reserves/reduction in budget surplus (34%), an increase in the cost of their Public Liability insurance (34%), and a reduction in financial support from external funding streams (33%). - 93% are concerned (extremely or fairly) about the rising cost of living's impact on their young people, with around half witnessing young people disengage or reduce their participation in sport and physical activity in the last six months. - Group leaders report that 66% of young people have seen a reduction in disposable income meaning they are less able to afford subs, travel costs, clothing or kit. - 64% of group leaders have reported that their young people have experienced reduced mental wellbeing as a result of cost-of-living increases. - Around a third of group leaders told us they are only just about coping in their capacity to support the mental health of their young people, staff, and volunteers.
+- Concern about the impact of cost-of-living pressures continues to be very high, with 90% of respondents either extremely or fairly concerned about the impact on their group. - More than half of groups have had to use reserves/faced a reduction in budget surplus over the past six months and the same proportion have seen a reduction in financial support from external funding streams. - A large majority of groups said their group has made a change in response to cost-of-living increases; 61% have subsidised equipment and/or kit for their young people and 66% have offered reduced or free membership. - · Groups' top priority over the next six months is securing funding. - Groups are expecting a significant increase in fees for using a facility (37%), a reduction in financial support from external funding streams (33%), the need to use their reserves/reduction in budget surplus (33%), and an increase in the cost of their Public Liability Insurance (33%). - 91% are concerned (extremely or fairly) about the rising cost of living's impact on their young people, with over half witnessing young people disengage or reduce their participation in sport and physical activity in the last six months. - Group leaders report that 69% of young people have seen a reduction in disposable income meaning they are less able to afford subs, travel costs, clothing or kit. - 64% of group leaders have reported that their young people have experienced reduced mental wellbeing as a result of cost-of-living increases. - Around a third of group leaders told us they are only just about coping in their capacity to support the mental health of their young people, staff, and volunteers.